 Metatarsal Fractures Usually Heal Well

 Quick action is helpful in promoting full healing.
 Keep the weight off your feet until the break can be examined.
-Until Robert Einhorn, D.P.M. evaluates you, we may recommend home care for mild breaks, such as the Rest-Ice-Compression-Elevation treatment method for reducing pain and swelling.
+Until one of our physicians evaluates you, we may recommend home care for mild breaks, such as the Rest-Ice-Compression-Elevation treatment method for reducing pain and swelling.
 If the first metatarsal is broken (the one attached to your big toe) you may need surgery, a cast and crutches to use for several weeks.
 The middle three metatarsals usually heal well by using a rigid soled shoe to keep them stable and limiting the weight placed on them.
 The fifth metatarsal may also heal well with these treatments unless it has a more complicated Jones fracture, which needs special treatment and no weight bearing at all in order to heal properly.
 Severe breaks where the bones are misaligned or have broken the skin will need surgery to heal properly.
 Usually you can begin activity again after 6 – 8 weeks, but be sure to consult with our podiatrists for guidelines that will not jeopardize your full healing.

 At Country Foot Care we provide state-of-the-art treatment methods with an old-fashioned caring attitude.
 Visit one of our boutique-style offices for all your foot care needs.
 Call 516-741-FEET (3338) to schedule an appointment today.
 We want to help your feet stay healthy and provide you with many years of pain-free activity!